junwatu/ai-voice-note/blog/README.md

 });
 ```

-The transcriptions API takes as input the audio file you want to transcribe and the desired output file format for the transcription of the audio.
-By default, the response type will be json with the raw text included.
+The transcriptions API takes as input the audio file from the storage and will response for the transcription of the audio.
+By default, the response type will be JSON with the raw text included.

 ## Save Data to GridDB